KIMS-SAVEERA-HOSPITAL/Inventory-App-Dev-Team/README.md

-# This is an Inventory Mnanagement Application of KIMS SAVEERA Hospitals Project.
+# This is an Inventory Management Application of KIMS SAVEERA Hospitals Project.